mfkimbell/high-level-system-design-notes/README.md

 Much of this is automatically done in high AP systems

 **Simple takeaway**: If you need the system to **always respond**, even if the data might not be **up-to-date**, prioritize making it **highly available**.
 If your priority is that data should always be **accurate and consistent**, design the system to ensure **data consistency** but be prepared for it to potentially become **unavailable during network issues**.

+## Consistency Patterns

+True Consistency = Every read receives the most recent write or an error.

+#### Weak consistency
+* After a write, reads may or may not see it.
+A best effort approach is taken.
+* This approach is seen in systems such as memcached.
+Weak consistency works well in real time use cases such as VoIP, video chat, and realtime multiplayer games.
+For example, if you are on a phone call and lose reception for a few seconds, when you regain connection you do not hear what was spoken during connection loss.

+####